Strep throat is a sore throat caused by bacteria known as Streptococcus pyogenes, or group A streptococcus.

 - Urine becomes Cola-colored – this means the streptococcus bacteria has infected the kidneys.

 The doctor will examine the patient and look for signs of strep throat or throat infection.

 It is virtually impossible to know, initially, whether it is caused by a virus or bacteria.
 Some viral infections of the throat may have worse signs than those caused by streptococcal bacteria.

 Consequently, the doctor may order one or more of the following tests to find out what is causing the infection:

 - Throat culture – a swab is rubbed against the back of the throat and tonsils to test for the actual bacteria.
 It is not painful but may tickle, and the patient may have a temporary gagging sensation.

 - Rapid antigen test – this test can detect strep bacteria in minutes from the swab sample by looking for antigens (parts of the bacteria) in the throat.

 - Rapid DNA test – DNA technology is used to identify strep throat infection.

 In most cases, sore throats do not require treatment and will resolve themselves within a week.
 OTC medication may help relieve symptoms.
-Some medications are available for purchase online, including aspirin, ibuprofen, or acetaminophen (Tylenol).

 Patients with stomach or kidney problems should not take aspirin or ibuprofen.
 The following tips may also help manage a sore throat: